 Did you know that 18 million Americans suffer from sleep apnea?
 Sleep apnea is a common sleep disorder in which breathing repeatedly stops during sleep.
-It can be life-threatening, and it can lead to many serious health problems if left untreated.
+Not only does it affect your quality of sleep, but it also can be life-threatening, and can lead to many serious health problems if left untreated.
 Here are five things you need to know about this sleep disorder.

 There are two types of sleep apnea: obstructive sleep apnea and central sleep apnea.
 Obstructive sleep apnea occurs when the airway is blocked, usually when the soft tissue in the back of the throat collapses during sleep.
 This type of sleep apnea is most common.
 The second type, central sleep apnea, occurs when the brain fails to prompt the muscles to breathe.
-Among other factors, whichever type you are diagnosed with will determine what treatment is best for you.
+Among other factors, after you’re diagnosed with sleep apnea the doctor will determine what treatment is best for you.

 Sleep apnea can be scary, but our trusted team of medical professionals can help put your mind at ease.
-If you believe you may be suffering from sleep apnea or are experiencing any of the symptoms listed above, set up an appointment with a sleep specialist today.
+If you believe you may be suffering from sleep apnea or are experiencing any of the symptoms listed above, set up a consultation with a sleep specialist today.